Mike (Twin Peaks): Prequel film

-In the prequel film Twin Peaks: Fire Walk with Me, during a scene taking place in the Black Lodge, The Man From Another Place (Michael J. Anderson) confronts Cooper and asks, "Do you know who I am?"
+In the prequel film Twin Peaks: Fire Walk with Me, during a scene taking place in the Red Room "contained" in the Black Lodge, The Man From Another Place (Michael J. Anderson) confronts Cooper and asks, "Do you know who I am?"
 Cooper shakes his head, and The Man From Another Place responds, "I am the arm".
 This gives the indication that he is the arm that Mike removed in order to get rid of the tattoo that linked him with Bob on the left shoulder.

 Mike also harasses Leland Palmer (Ray Wise), Bob's host, in a road rage incident where he accuses Leland of "stealing the corn", and that "the thread will be torn."
 Before driving away, Mike tries to tell Laura that Leland is indeed Bob's host.

 The film reveals that Mike was present on the night of Laura's murder and was, unintentionally, the reason Ronette Pulaski (Phoebe Augustine) survived and escaped; he had tracked Bob down and his efforts to enter the train car (in which Laura and Ronette had been raped), led to Ronette falling through the momentarily opened door.
 Bob swiftly shut the door again, denying Mike any chance of saving Laura's life, but as Bob closed the door, Mike threw the Owl Ring into the train car, which Laura put on, preventing Bob from possessing her (as he had originally intended).

 At the end of the film, after Leland murders Laura, he enters the Black Lodge and sits beside Mike, Bob and the Man From Another Place.

 Revived series

-In the 2017 revived series, Mike appears once again in the Black Lodge as a sort of guide for Cooper, who is transported back into the real world after being imprisoned in the alternate dimension for 25 years.
+In the 2017 revived series, Mike (credited as Phillip Gerard) appears once again in the Red Room as a sort of guide for Cooper, who is transported back into the real world after being imprisoned in the alternate dimension for 25 years.

+Interpretation

+Al Strobel himself had lost an arm as a teenager.
+Regarding the character, the loss of his arm has been associated with a manner to "mark his inner vissions and schizophrenic divisions" by David Lavery in his book about the series.

+The character is described by Jeff Johnson as "a physical representation of the psychic split between the rational and irrational, the orderly and the chaotic, the dream world and real life", essential to Lynch's visions of the world and its way of "framing characters".